Trump declares Iran decimated while Marines deploy to the Middle East — empire restructuring through energy leverage, not withdrawal.

 For decades the operational logic of American hegemony positioned the U.S. as guarantor of global trade routes.
 The implicit arrangement was straightforward: American military power secures the commons — sea lanes, chokepoints, energy infrastructure — and in return the U.S. shapes the rules governing access to those systems.
 Protection was provided as a public good that generated influence rather than direct payment.

 The Strait of Hormuz statement signals the abandonment of this model.
 Security provision is becoming conditional rather than guaranteed.
 Countries dependent on Gulf oil now face a structured choice: pay for the security apparatus that keeps the Strait open, accept greater American demands in exchange for continued protection, or shift purchases toward U.S. suppliers.
 Each option increases American leverage.
-The first extracts direct payment for military services previously provided as hegemonic overhead.
-The third redirects energy flows toward American producers and the profit structures they represent.
+This is not isolationism.
+This is the conversion of hegemonic infrastructure into a toll collection system where access to security becomes a transaction rather than a relationship.
+For how the spectacle dimension of this strategy works as a governing method, see Manufacturing Crisis as Governance.

 Marine Deployments Contradict the Withdrawal Rhetoric